 As someone who has not known or socialized with any of the curators of at least the last five Whitney Biennials, if not more, I have not been privy to what goes on behind the curtains.
 This is what got me interested in making a spreadsheet.
 I wanted to find out what the participants in the Whitney Biennial had in common.
 What enables someone to become a member of this exclusive club?

-As a 68-year-old Asian American male who is the eldest child of parents who were able to emigrate to America from China in 1949 (the Chinese Exclusion Act did not apply to my half-Chinese/half-English father, a child born from the social crime of miscegenation in New York in 1921 before growing up in China), my curiosity about the selection criteria was further piqued when I read a statement that Hockley made about Toyin Ojih Odutola, who was born in Nigeria and emigrated to America when she was five:
+As a 68-year-old Asian American male who is the eldest child of parents who were able to emigrate to America from China in 1949 (the Chinese Exclusion Act did not apply to my half-Chinese/half-English father, a child born from the social crime of miscegenation in New York in 1921 before growing up in China), my curiosity about the selection criteria about the Biennial was further piqued when I read a statement that Hockley made about an artist she gave a solo show to in the museum, Toyin Ojih Odutola, who was born in Nigeria and emigrated to America when she was five::

 She encapsulates all of these categories: immigrant, citizen, native-born, foreign-born, native speaker, ESL learner, African-American, but not African-American in the way that we generally mean it here […].
 Her work really pushes us to think about what we mean when we say American, and what we mean when we say American art.